SeaSharpy/ChatCompletionsSharp/README.md

 ## Features

 - Event callbacks for every stage of the chat completion lifecycle
-- Strongly-typed tool definitions with JSON Schema generated from your CLR types
+- Strongly-typed tool definitions with JSON Schema generated from your structs
-- Helper factories for user, assistant, developer, and tool messages (including image URLs)
+- Helper factories for user, assistant, developer, and tool messages (including images)
 - Simple cancellation support and rich error reporting hooks
-- Minimal dependencies: HttpClient plus Newtonsoft.Json and NJsonSchema
+- Minimal dependencies: Newtonsoft.Json and NJsonSchema

 ## Installation